 2.4.13 Focus Appearance (Level AAA)

 To ensure users who navigate web content without a mouse can easily recognize which control is currently active or selected, 2.4.13 requires that interactive controls, like buttons and links, should have a visible focus indicator with good contrast from its surrounding content and be distinguishable from non-focus states.
 When in compliance, users who use the keyboard or other ways to control the computer without a mouse can easily see which button or link is currently active or selected on a website.
-This guideline was updated to Level AAA in the May update.
+This guideline was updated to Level AAA after initially being a Level AA success criterion in earlier drafts.

 2.5.7 Dragging Movements (Level AA)

-The addition of 2.5.7 will apply to website features that require a user to do some form of drag and drop, such as moving items around on a page or sliding a bar.
-To comply with these new success criteria, a user should be able to perform these actions using a keyboard or other assistive technology, not just a mouse.
-The purpose is to ensure that everyone, including people who can’t use a mouse or pointing device, can still use these website features as they are often critical to the core user flow or consumer functionality.
+The addition of 2.5.7 will apply to website features that require a user to do some form of drag and drop, such as moving items around on a page or sliding a bar (unless dragging is essential for functionality).
+To comply with these new success criteria, a user should be able to perform these actions under an alternative method, such as using a keyboard or other assistive technology commands, rather than requiring a user to hold down a pointer.
+The purpose is to ensure that everyone, including people who can’t hold down a mouse or pointing device, can still use these website features, as they are often critical to the core user flow or consumer functionality.

 2.5.8 Target Size (Minimum) (Level AA)

-The new minimum target size guidelines mean that all clickable elements on a webpage, such as links and buttons, must be big enough for people with motor disabilities or those using touch screens to easily press.
+The new minimum target size guidelines mean that all clickable elements on a webpage, such as links and buttons, must be big enough for people with motor disabilities or touch screens to press easily.
 The goal is to ensure everyone, including those with disabilities, can easily click on the crucial parts of a webpage without difficulty or clicking surrounding content unintentionally.
+This guideline is designed for users with motor or dexterity disabilities who may struggle to access small or tightly clustered controls.

-In the current draft of the new 2.5.8 success criteria, these interactive targets would need to consume at least 24×24 CSS pixels of space – which can include white (non-actionable) space around said target.
-As an aside, this is a fantastic example of Accessible Design requirements pushing great Universal Design – we have all likely had an experience where attempting to ‘click’ or ‘press’ a very small button on the page engages another element we didn’t intend to enact!
+Within the newly released 2.5.8 success criteria, these interactive targets or controls must be 24×24 CSS pixels in size – which can include white (non-actionable) space around said target.
+Under the final recommendation of 2.5.8 within WCAG 2.2, there are several exceptions to this requirement, including inline targets, equivalent functionality being available on the same page, the user agent determining the target size rather than the author or if there is an essential reason (such as a legal requirement) for the target being displayed in a form that does not meet this criterion.
+As an aside, this is a fantastic example of Accessible Design requirements pushing great Universal Design – we have all likely had an experience where attempting to ‘click’ or ‘press’ a tiny button on the page engages another element we didn’t intend to enact!

 3.2.6 Consistent Help (Level A)

-At a baseline level, 3.2.6 states that when a website provides help and support information to its users, it should be consistent and easy to find across the entire website.
-The reason for this is simple and obvious: it ensures that a user can easily access the help and support they need without having to search (that may be pretty difficult or impossible) each time they seek help.
+At a baseline level, 3.2.6 states that when a website provides help and support information to its users, it should be consistent and easy to find across the entire website unless the user initiates the change.
+Simply put, help mechanisms and/or contact information must be placed consistently across pages.
+The reason for this is simple and obvious: it ensures that a user can easily access the help and support they need without having to search (which may be difficult or impossible) each time they seek help.

 We can all agree this is especially important for users with disabilities who rely on this information to navigate the website more seamlessly and efficiently.